feconroses/gather-tweets-from-search/README.md

 # About

 Python script for searching tweets with a particular keyword, hashtag, or mention using the Twitter Search API, and save them on a CSV file.

+Keep in mind that [Twitter Standard Search API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html) has a 7-day limit.
+In other words, no tweets will be found for a date older than one week.

+`sample-tweets.csv` is a sample file for a search around SEO.

 # Requirements